Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-1. Cash flow dries up even when business is good
+1. Cash flow dries up even when business is good.

-“As you grow, you are spending money to perform on increased demand and volume while collecting on receivables from the lower-volume period that just passed,” said John Torrens, a professor of entrepreneurial practice at Syracuse University’s Whitman School of Management.
+“As you grow, you are spending money to perform on increased demand and volume while collecting on receivables from the lower-volume period that just passed,” explained John Torrens, a professor of entrepreneurial practice at Syracuse University’s Whitman School of Management.

 What to do about insufficient cash flow